PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/luis-quickstart-intents-only.md

 [!INCLUDE [LUIS Free account](../../../includes/cognitive-services-luis-free-key-short.md)]

-## <a name="user-intentions-as-intents"></a>Hedefleri olarak kullanıcı amaçları
+## <a name="user-intentions-as-intents"></a>Amaç olarak Kullanıcı amaçları

-Uygulama amacı, konuşma, doğal dil metinlerinde amacınıza belirlemektir:
+Uygulamanın amacı, konuşma, doğal dil metinleriyle bir amaç belirlemektir:

 `Are there any new positions in the Seattle office?`